| |

 Instructions

-• Combine the lemon zest, lemon juice, olive oil, minced garlic, fresh thyme, oregano, and basil together in a large zip lock bag.
+• Make the marinade by combining the lemon zest, lemon juice, olive oil, minced garlic, fresh thyme, oregano, and basil together in a large zip lock bag.
 Add the chicken breasts then seal and refrigerator for 1 hour.
-Remove the chicken from the refrigerator 20 minutes prior to baking.
+Remove the chicken from the refrigerator 20 minutes prior to cooking.

-• While the chicken is baking.
-Prepare the garlic rice - click the link up above for the recipe directions.
+• Prepare the garlic rice in a large saucepan, while the chicken is baking.
+Click the link up above for the recipe.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking